Email Marketing and Bloggers

 How to build your list with an opt-in or “freebie”

-- Chose a email provider for your marketing.
+Selecting an email provider for your email marketing

 - Set up your email welcome email/ confirmation email with opt-in product

-- Draft email sequence for the following month
+- Create automated email sequence for grouped subscribers

 Create an Opt-in or Freebie your Readers NEED

-It’s important to have a good idea of your entire email marketing plan BEFORE selecting an email provider, as they all offer so many different features.
+Not all email providers are created equally and some offer features that will be vital to your email marketing plan.
 For example, if you want your opt-in to be a free 5 day course filled with holiday craft ideas, you will want an email provider who allows you to set up automation in your emails.
 This is not a standard feature with all email providers.
 Here are a few of the key questions you should be asking before committing to a provider

 - Does this plan allow for unlimited emails each month?
 Or am I limited?